wyattlovesgrapes/turntable-wizard/README.md

 # turntable-wizard

-load a glb into the page and render a turntable animation as a gif.
+load a glb and quickly render a turntable animation as a gif.